numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  .. [#] The COCO platform provides a CPU timing experiment to get a rough estimate of the time complexity of the algorithm [BBO2016ex]_.

-We can then display an average runtime (ART, see Section `Average Runtime`_) and the empirical distribution of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
+We can then display an average runtime (aRT, see Section `Average Runtime`_) and the empirical distribution of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
 When displaying the distribution of runtimes, we consider the aggregation of runtimes over subclasses of problems or over all problems.
 We do not aggregate over dimensions, because the dimension of the problem can be used to decide which algorithm (or algorithm variant, or parameter setting) is preferred.

 Terminology and Definitions